On the stationary distribution of reflected Brownian motion in a non-convex wedge: Introduction

 Our second motivation is provided by the discrete framework of random walks (or queueing networks).
 Indeed, in the same way as in the quarter plane, reflected Brownian motion has been introduced to study scaling limits of large queueing networks (see Figure~\ref{fig:intro_scaling-1}), a Brownian model in a non-convex cone could approximate discrete random walks on a wedge having obtuse angle (see Figure \ref{fig:intro_scaling-2} for a concrete example).
 Such random walks have an independent interest and have already been studied in a number of cases: see \cite{BM-16,RaTr-19,EP-20} in the combinatorial literature and \cite{Tr-19,Mu-19} for more probability inclined works.

 Our third motivation is to develop an analytic method, which turns out to be particularly useful in a number of contexts.
 This method was invented by Fayolle, Iasnogorodski and Malyshev in the seventies, see \cite{Ma-71,FaIa-79,FIM-2017}; at that time, the principal motivation was to study the stationary distribution of ergodic reflected random walks in a quadrant.
 The main idea is to state a functional equation satisfied by the associated generating functions and to reduce it to certain boundary value problems, which after analysis happen to be solvable in closed form.
 This approach has been applied to the framework of Brownian diffusions in a quadrant \cite{Fo-82,Fo-84,BaFa-87}, to symmetric random walks in a three-quarter plane \cite{RaTr-19,Tr-19}, but never to the present setting of diffusions in non-convex wedges.
 From this technical point of view, the present work will bring the following novelty: we will prove that our problem is generically reducible to a system of two boundary value problems (as a matter of comparison, only one single boundary value problem is needed in the convex case \cite{FrRa-19}).
+This formally leads to a matrix power series for the Laplace transform, as a solution of a Fredholm integral equation, see \eqref{eq:equaint}.

 Next, we aim at initiating the study of piecewise inhomogeneous Brownian models in cones of $\mathbb R^d$.
 To take a concrete example, consider a half-plane and view it as the union of two quarter planes glued along one half-axis (see Figure \ref{fig:intro}, leftmost picture).
 Then the process behaves as follows: in each quarter plane, its evolution is governed by a Brownian motion (with possible different drifts and covariance matrices); the process can pass from one quadrant to the other one through the porous interface; on the remaining boundaries, it is reflected in a standard way.
 Another example would consist in dividing the plane into two half-planes, as on Figure \ref{fig:intro}, left.
 This model may be viewed as a two-dimensional generalization of the so-called bang-bang process on $\mathbb R$, as studied in \cite{Sh-81}.